Do you feel that the Pre-tribulation view is the prevalent view of those who believe in a Rapture?

 Generally, they seem to possess almost a "holier-than-thou" attitude, in the sense of believing that they are exemplary enough in their Christian walk to be worthy of being excluded from all of the tribulation and unpleasantries of the 70th Week.
 Furthermore, this Rapture view seems to be the rule, rather than the exception, in Christians whom I know personally, as well as in those I have seen and heard on Christian TV and radio.
 Do you feel that the Pre-tribulation view is the prevalent view of those who believe in a Rapture, or is this just my faulty observation?

 From what I have observed, those who embrace the idea of a Pre-tribulation Rapture are a preponderance of Protestant Christendom.
 For decades, they have bought all the books, tapes, and DVDs of all the leading Pre-tribbers.
-It seems that they were too lazy or complacent, or at least too negligent, to study the Word for themselves to see what it really says about the Rapture, as well as to familiarize themselves with other Rapture views.
+It seems that they were complacent or negligent in studying the Word for themselves to see what it really says about the Rapture, as well as to familiarize themselves with other Rapture views.
 When one pays money to learn something, one tends to believe what he/she has learned.
-The alternative is to consider that one has wasted his/her money on a deception, and nobody wants to believe that he/she has been deceived.
+The alternative is to consider that one has wasted a lot of his/her money on a deception, and nobody wants to believe that he/she has been deceived.

 Frankly, I believe that the best investment one can make is purchasing a Bible and then studying it cover to cover.
 I think that those who sell their own interpretations of God's word should be aware that they might be in violation of Proverbs 23:23 and 2 Corinthians 2:17.
 I have a big problem with "peddling the Word of God for profit," because some of the information that one is selling could be in error.
 I do not believe that this pleases God.
 (Contributions and donations to a ministry is a different issue, and I think it is fine as long as the ministry is biblically-based.)